computerguy2030/pytorch-rocm-amd/MY_FORK.md

 * Most issues I found were caused by dependency issues

 * Dependency issues try: `pip install -r requirements.txt` from root pytorch folder
+* If script fails and you cannot get to bash on opening terminal, edit
 <br>
 <h3>Uninstall: </h3>
 ROCm: